-Like humans, gaining weight is largely based on two factors – how much your cat eats and how active they are.
-We often confine cats to our homes (which is quite a reasonable thing to do, both for their safety and that of prey species).
-It means cats might not exercise as much as they should.
+Like humans, gaining weight is largely based on two main factors – how much your cat eats and how active they are.
+We often confine cats to our homes, which is quite a reasonable thing to do both for their safety and that of wildlife species.
+It therefore means cats might not exercise as much as they should.
 Lack of exercise or inactivity also leads to boredom, which can result in overeating or begging for more food.

 Other factors contributing to weight gain include:

 - being the only cat in the household with no one to play with

 - being desexed, and